-Baby boomers, to retailers’ surprise, have discovered online shopping
+Baby boomers, to retailers’ surprise, are dominating online shopping

 “Now I love it so much that I won’t ever go back,” said Murrell, who lives in Prince George’s County, Md., and uses a combination of delivery and curbside pickup services.
 She also got an Amazon Prime membership last year, which she says she wouldn’t have ordinarily considered.
 (Jeff Bezos, Amazon’s founder and chief executive, owns The Washington Post.)

 “I’ll be honest with you: I was just so used to going to the store,” she said.
-“But now, I’m thinking, Why did I ever do that?”
+“But now, I’m thinking, why did I ever do that?”

 Baby boomers are a coveted demographic: They tend to be loyal customers and have more disposable income than their younger counterparts.
 In 2018, consumers 50 and older spent $7.6 trillion, accounting for 56 percent of overall U.S. spending, according to AARP.

 Though grocery delivery — popularized by services such as Peapod, Instacart and Fresh Direct — had been picking up in large cities like New York, Chicago and San Francisco even before the pandemic, it had been slow to catch on in many parts of the country, making up just 2 percent of annual grocery sales in 2019, Weinswig said.
-Baby boomers were an often-overlooked demographic among e-commerce companies, analysts said, because they tended to prefer shopping in physical stores and had little reason to adopt new habits.
+Baby boomers were an often-overlooked demographic among e-commerce companies, analysts said, because they tended to prefer shopping in physical stores.

 The pandemic, though, has shifted consumer behavior in a way that retailers did not anticipate.
-Major chains like Walmart and Target have invested heavily to meet surging demand for delivery and curbside pickup, which has grown by as much as eightfold during the pandemic.
+Major chains like Walmart and Target have invested heavily to meet surging demand for delivery and curbside pickup, which has grown by as much as eightfold since last year.

+“Too many retailers assumed that Internet shoppers are all the same: Young early adopters,” said Chris Allieri, founder of Mulberry & Astor, a marketing firm in New York that works with early-stage technology companies.
+“It took the pandemic to make them wake up and realize, ‘Hey, wait a minute, we can reach so many more people if we do things a little differently.’”

 At Instacart, shoppers in the 60-plus category order groceries 25 percent more frequently than their younger peers and spend 35 percent more on household items, such as cleaning supplies and paper products.